PasamonteG/SQLDI_Install/WMLZ_DEPLOY_ZVA.md

 WMLZ requires many network ports to facilitate communication between the various services.
 The complete list is [here](https://www.ibm.com/docs/en/wml-for-zos/2.4.0?topic=wmlz-configuring-ports)

+It's always simplest to go with the default ports for any given piece of software.
+WMLZ will offer you the following defaults, which all worked fine for this system.
+* Db2 5045
+* Spark 7077 6066 8080 8081 10080
+* Jupyter 8889
+* WMLZ 9888 11442 50000
+* zCX & ONNX 8022 18080
+* Db2 anomoly 15001

+However, it is essential to check that there will be no port conflicts.
+Port Conflicts will be likely if you have any other products that use overlapping components.
+A couple of examples are
+* SQL Data Insights feature of Db2, which also includes an embedded copy of Spark
+* Data Virtualisation Manager which is incorporated into the MDS feature of IzODA.

 Open up a USS shell and invoke the /bin/netstat command to view the active ports on your system.
 The output below is a subset of the (very) long output showing which local ports are listening for incoming connections, and which local ports already have established sessions with foreign sockets.